 Comprehensive Care Clinics (CCC)

 Clinical research takes place at the Vermont Comprehensive Care clinics (CCC), four statewide HIV Clinics serving the state of Vermont and surrounding areas.
 These clinics provide specialty patient care for persons living with HIV.
-See Infectious Disease Clinic Services at Fletcher Allen Health Care.
+See Infectious Disease Clinic Services at The University of Vermont Medical Center.